Form of action: Abolition of the forms

+The final vestige of the forms of action was abolished in 1980 by Chancellor Hailsham: the language of the original writs in which the sovereign commanded the defendant to appear in court and answer, or else.
+Lord Hailsham felt that "sending a command from the queen herself was too intimidating" for ordinary laypeople.
+The last original writ in the name of the queen was issued on 2 June 1980.

 The substantive law

 With the abolition of the forms of action, it became necessary (and for the first time truly possible) to perceive the substantive law beneath the various actions.
 In terms of the private law of obligations, the following points can be noted.